domamaric/UUI/README.md

 ### Prerequisites

-- [List any prerequisites or dependencies necessary to run the code]
+- Python 3.8 or greater and numpy library for 4th lab assignment

 ### Installation